 Florida Supreme Court Opinion 11-399 required that attorney's e-file documents in criminal cases and civil cases filed in probate, family, circuit and county civil.
-The Florida Courts-Filing Authority expects continued growth and is considering adding more non-attorney users to the e-filing system.
+The Florida Courts-Filing Authority expects continued growth in both filings and number of registered users and agencies that send documents through the Portal to the local Clerks of Court.